Using Fault Polygons

 Generate from faults

-- Under the Generate from Faults section in the Details Panel, either select a particular fault to generate the fault polygon, or generate from All Visible Faults.
+- Under the Generate from Faults section, select a fault to generate the fault polygon or generate from All Visible Faults.

 Choose whether to: